eapearson/kbase-skd-module-job-browser-bff/docs/testing.md

 These tests are especially useful for simulating conditions which cannot be done either with actual services (e.g. testing against CI), or with normal mocks.

 The mongodb tests utilize a snapshot of actual data which is imported into a local mongodb container.
 This allows a large amount of stable test data.
-Usage of mongodb is simply for convenience -- it is much easier to implement tests against a local database than files.
+Usage of mongodb is simply for convenience -- it is easier to implement tests against a local database than files.

 The network mocks work by running a local mock http server, which can simulate various network or service conditions.
 E.g. failures, timeouts.